danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 doSomethingElse()
 ```

-In my opinion, this is much nicer, since it removes the usage of blocks and makes the code appear to be synchronous.
+In my opinion, this is much nicer, since it removes blocks altogether and makes the code appear to be synchronous, which makes it easier to write and to understand.
 The only thing that strange with AwaitKit's sample code, is that they use `try!` as above.
 If you want to handle any error, just wrap the code above in a `do/catch` instead.

 Keep in mind that if you decide to go with AwaitKit, you will implicitly get a depencendy to PromiseKit as well, since AwaitKit uses PromiseKit under the hood.

 ### RxSwift / ReactiveCocoa

 If the promise model doesn't appeal to you, you could take a look at using observables.
-[RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}) are two popular observable-based libraries, that you might want tp check out.
-I myself had a hard time liking RxSwift (I haven't tried ReactiveCocoa), but won't go into details here.
-If you want to read more about it, I wrote a post about it a while ago.
-You can read it [here]({{page.rxswift-post}}).
+[RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}) are two popular observable-based libraries, that you could check out.
+I had a hard time liking RxSwift (I haven't tried ReactiveCocoa).
+If you want to read more about why, please see the original post [here]({{page.rxswift-post}}).

 ## A custom approach

-What I do not like with the approaches above, is that they fundamentally change your architecture.
-Using async/await and rx will leak through your entire code base, which means that your code will heavily depend and rely on 3rd party dependencies.
+What I dislike with the approaches above, is that they fundamentally change your architecture.
+Using async/await or rx will affect your entire code base and make your code heavily depend on 3rd party dependencies.

-If you are willing to make that investment and external dependencies it not a problem, I'd say go for it!
-However, if you want to keep your external dependencies down to a minimum and not deviate too much from "standard Swift", you can come a long way with encapsulation and some custom code.
+If you are willing to make that choice, give it a try!
+However, if you want to keep your external dependencies down to a minimum and not fundamentally change your architecture, you can come a long way with encapsulation and some custom code.

 In the examples below, I will combine custom operator protocols to get a lightweight, modular way of coordinating the execution of multiple async operations.

-`Disclaimer` I am not yet happy nor done with the naming of these protocols, so if you read this and have other suggestions or know of already existing patterns that use this approach and use already names, please let me know.
+`Disclaimer` I am not yet happy nor done with the naming of these protocols, so if you read this and have other suggestions or know of already existing patterns that use this approach and use already established names, please let me know.

 ### Collection operator

-Let's start building a set of protocols that will help us operate on a collection of items.
-We'll start by defining a base protocol that describes how to operate on collections:
+Let's start creating a set of protocols that will help us operate on a collection of items.
+We'll start by defining a base protocol that describes how to operate on a collection:

 ```swift
 public protocol CollectionOperator: AnyObject {